 - Industrial power systems

 - Welding inverters

-The Engineers at CET Technology are expert at designing and manufacturing planar transformers as well as traditional switching transformers, both standard and custom designs.
+The Engineers at CET Technology are experts at designing and manufacturing planar transformers as well as traditional switching transformers, both standard, and custom designs.
 Call CET today to discuss your application!